gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * The put operation first fetches a key from the queue, since there are multiple queues there is no contention to get a new key.
 It then writes the key & value to the RDBMS.
 * If there is heavy writes at RDBMS then sharding can be done.
 The service needs to be aware of the shards to write to and read from.
 * Nodes go down often, so if the queues die then there can be unused keys that are forever lost.
 We use a reconciliation task that runs nightly to recover any lost keys.
 * The service doesn't need to be aware of ranges hence we dont need any Zookeeper or consensus manager.
+If the short url has to be generated on fly then you can use DB to know the ranges each nodes is handling, overhead of zookeeper doesn't justify the benefits.
 * You can use a LRU cache to improve the get responses.
 Use one of the Caching Strategy discussed above.

 {{% notice tip "Tip" %}}